balderdashy/skipper-disk/README.md

 ## Advanced Usage

+> **Warning:**
+> You probably shouldn't try doing anything in this section unless you've implemented streams before, and in particular _streams2_ (i.e. "suck", not "spew" streams).

 #### `upstream.pipe(receiving)`

 As an alternative to the `upload()` method, you can pipe an incoming **upstream** returned from `req.file()` (a Readable stream of Readable binary streams) directly to the **receiver** (a Writable stream for Upstreams.)